sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --cuda-all-devices

--T --templimit [,]          Set a comma separated array of GPU devices max temperature limit.
+-T -tl --templimit [,]		Set a comma separated array of GPU devices max temperature limit.

 				Example:
 				TBMiner --cuda-devices [0,1,2] --templimit [95,95,95]

 				This will give you a max temperature limit of 95 degrees celcius on device 0, 1 and 2.
 				If the temperature limit is reached you will get a warning and the GPU can sleep for some seconds to reduce heat.

 -g --templimit-sleep        Set GPU sleep in seconds when temperature limit have been exceeded.